 - Higher Morale: 99% of employers noticed improvements in employee morale

-There’s reason to believe that an extended bereavement leave would show similar benefits.
+There’s a reason to believe that an extended bereavement leave would show similar benefits.

 Leading Companies Offer Extensive Bereavement Leave

 Facebook made news in 2017 when it announced its employees would receive up to 20 days of bereavement leave when a family member dies.
 Sheryl Sandberg, the company’s CEO, lost her husband unexpectedly in 2015 and has become an advocate for more comprehensive bereavement strategies in the workplace.
 Shortly after the Facebook announcement, Mastercard and SurveyMonkey announced similar bereavement policies.